THE STAGE 32 LOGLINES

 SYNOPSIS:

-With Mat in custody, Jo struggles to focus.
 To the dismay of her partner Nic, their old friend (and Jo’s former romantic interest) Shon invites Jo to visit NYC, sealing the deal with the news that her indie cleaning crew has a gig in the same building as Looks News HQ.
-With somewhat horrified curiosity, Jo boards a bus to New York.
+With somewhat horrified curiosity and an idealistic itch, Jo boards a bus to New York.
 An ill team member creates an opening and suddenly Jo is in close proximity to her arch enemy, soon finding her way into their offices.

 She overhears the CEO’s nephew Blake bragging about Looks being in the influence business.
 She takes this ‘hot tip’, to the City Times, her long-revered source, and is mostly rebuffed.
 She surreptitiously snoops around the Looks offices.
-On a tip, Jo travels to CEO Ray Murphy’s Southampton estate, where she breaks into a locked space revealing a hidden operation devoted to funding and planning Looks’ manipulation of the news, including the Jan 6th events.
+On a tip, Jo travels to CEO Ray Murphy’s Southampton estate, where she breaks into a locked space revealing a hidden operation devoted to funding and planning Looks’ manipulation of the news on all sorts of hot-button issues.

+Now she’s on fire.
 The Times now begins an investigation, with Jo assisting.
 Suspicious, Shon cuts her from the crew.
-Locked out, Jo ‘borrows’ Shon’s badge to get back into the building for research, and drops it as she is chased out by Blake, who pursues and threatens Shon.
+Locked out, Jo ‘borrows’ Shon’s badge to get back into the building for research and drops it as she is chased out by Blake, who pursues and threatens Shon.
 Jo rescues Shon with her darts but Shon furiously throws Jo out on the street.
+Jo’s Dad tells her she can’t come home until she listens to him, she is not welcome there.

-As part of a release deal, Mathieu consents to a monitor on his phone.
-Looks connects Jo to the break-in and begins a smear campaign on her dad, labelling him a government collaborator and informant.
+Blake gets a bead on Jo and Looks begins a smear campaign on her dad.
 Her parents flee to a cabin in the woods.

-Along her journey, Jo has begun to realize that the media she had placed on a pedestal has failed to connect with her people, dismissing them as dumb.
+Along her journey, Jo has begun to realize that the media she had placed on a pedestal has failed to connect with her people.
 She calls out The Times for remaining comfortable in their own echo chamber, and accuses them of delivering Ray’s audience to him through their own arrogance.

 Through Shon’s teachings, Jo decides to control her response to the situation.
 She quits the investigation in hopes Looks will cease harassing Mat.
 The Times is hot on the story, envisioning major awards, and suggests she could be arrested for the break-in and have no legal team.